-(a) High School Certificate of Grade XII of Nova Scotia issued by the Department of Education;

-(b) Honour Diploma as issued by Prince of Wales College, P. E. I.:

-(c) Certificate of the first year of Memorial University College, Newfoundland:

-(d) Grammar School License of New Brunswick;

-(e) Equivalent Certificates issued by Education Departments of other Provinces.
+- (a) High School Certificate of Grade XII of Nova Scotia issued by the Department of Education; - (b) Certificate from Accredited Schools of the Department of Education of the Province of Nova Scotia. - (c) Honour Diploma as issued by Prince of Wales College, P. E. I.; - (d) Certificate of the first year of Memorial University College, Newfoundland; - (e) Grammar School License of New Brunswick; - (f) Equivalent Certificates issued by Departments of Education of other Provinces.